-It is for this continued service to our profession that TCTELA is proud to honor Victoria Young with the Dr. Edmund J. Farrell Lifetime Service Award.
-This award recognizes Dr. Farrell’s profound impact on the profession of English/language arts education, commitment to excellence in the teaching of English, and continued dedication to service and support of the mission and purpose of the Texas Council of Teachers of English Language Arts.
-Victoria Young is the consummate example of the excellence and dedication that Dr. Farrell models for our TCTELA membership.
+The Dr. Edmund J. Farrell Lifetime Achievement Award recognizes Dr. Farrell’s profound impact on the profession of English language arts education, commitment to excellence in the teaching of English, and continued dedication to service and support of the mission and purpose of the Texas Council of Teachers of English Language Arts.
+The 2018 recipient of this distinguished award is Donalyn Miller.

 Mercedes Bonner Leadership Award

 The Mercedes Bonner Leadership Award is a special award given to a TCTELA member of a diverse background who has advanced the awareness of multicultural issues.
 This year’s award recipient is Houston Independent School District Superintendent Richard Carranza.
 He is being honored for his tireless support of the Houston community, especially after the Hurricane Harvey devastation, and for raising the awareness of multicultural issues within our state and nation.

 To put the impact of his work in perspective, Richard Carranza leads the seventh largest public school system in the nation and employs almost 30,000 educators and staff who serve over 200,000 students.
 That would be enough of a job for most leaders; however, for Carranza, this is just the foundation on which he bases some of his most impactful efforts.
 His work extends far beyond the boardroom and into classrooms and homes across the Houston area.